jerryryle/rogueportal/docs/index.md

 ### Make Changes to the Source
 Assuming you'd like to build custom packages for your own deployment, now is where you'd make any desired changes to the source configuration and/or files before packaging them up.

 For example, to add your own HTML or media, drop the files into `./rogueportal/files/var/www/letsconnect`.
-This folder is the root of the content that will be served up when the captive portal is accessed.
-The configuration currently expects to start with an "index.html" so you must either provide this file--overwriting the one that's included in the source--or change the nginx configuration to expect differently, which is outside the scope of this document.
+The `html` folder is the web server root, but the `letsconnect` folder must contain the content that will be served up when the captive portal is accessed (this document explains why later).
+The configuration currently expects this folder to contains an "index.html" so you must either provide this file--overwriting the one that's included in the source--or change the nginx configuration to expect differently, which is outside the scope of this document.

 ### Build the Packages
-Still from your home folder, build with (the parentheses spawn a subshell so that the directory change is temporary):
+Still from your home folder, build with the following commmand:
 ```bash
 (cd rogueportal && dpkg-buildpackage -uc -us)
 ```
+The parentheses spawn a subshell so that the directory change is temporary.
+We do this because the build places the output up outside of the source folder, so this will save us from switching into the source folder to build and then back out to install the packages.

 ### Install the packages
 Use the following to set configuration options for the `macchanger` and `iptables-persistent` packages (you can skip this step, but then you must select "yes" for each of these options when prompted during installation):